Granite-Code/granite-code/README.marketplace.md

 # Granite.Code

+> **❗IMPORTANT**: Granite.Code has been deprecated in favor of [Continue](https://marketplace.visualstudio.com/items?itemName=Continue.continue).
+Many of our fixes related to Granite model usage have been contributed upstream to Continue.

 Granite.Code is an open-source AI code assistant using the [IBM Granite model family](https://www.ibm.com/granite).
 The models running locally on your system.